JamesC215/fitmein/README.md

 - Implement authorization by restricting access to the Creation, Updating & Deletion of data resources.

 ## Planning
+During the planning phase, we thought about the delegation of tasks across the team, too.
+[Angelica Sandrini](https://github.com/gellisun) volunteered to be GitHub master, controlling the pull requests from the rest of the team and sorting out merge conflicts as and when they arose.
+[Lucas Neno](https://github.com/casneno) took charge of the location API, as you will see a bit further down below.
+[Hannah Curran](https://github.com/hannahcurran) and I worked together on a few functionalities, of which one was the ability to upload and add a profile picture.
+We all worked on various CSS features, too.
 ### Brainstorming
+We decided to use [lucid.com](https://www.lucidchart.com/pages/) to brainstorm all sorts of ideas using a notes chart/brainstorming pad.
+We used this for a variety of functions, including the app idea, the name and what functionality we would like it to achieve.
+Each member of the team contributed, and then we took a vote on our favourite ideas.

 ![Initial brainstorming on the project](/main_app/static/images/README/Brainstorming.png "Initial brainstorming on the project")
 ### Wireframe
+For the wireframe, again, we used [lucid.com](https://www.lucidchart.com/pages/), where we all contributed to create the mobile-first design as you see below.
+The idea behind this is self-explanatory - most users of the web browse with their phones, and so we wanted to create our app using mobile-first design.

 ![Mobile](/main_app/static/images/README/mobile-wireframe.png "Wireframe for mobile")<br>

+After we had created the wireframe for the mobile first design, we moved onto the browser page section, where we would ultimately use media queries to achieve the look of this wireframe.
+You can see screenshots of this, below.

 ![Web](/main_app/static/images/README/web-wireframe.png "Wireframe for web")
 ### ERD
+Again, we used [lucid.com](https://www.lucidchart.com/pages/) to create the ERD as seen below.

 ![ERD](/main_app/static/images/README/erd.png "ERD")

 ## Code Process

-I took care of the profile creation and the biggest challenge was at first to understand how to make a 1:1 relationship work.
+I worked a little bit of paired programming with [Angelica Sandrini](https://github.com/gellisun) and we tried to take care of the profile creation.
+The biggest challenge we faced with this was at first to understand how to make a 1:1 relationship work.
-This and the CSS were the bits where I was most involved in.
+This and the CSS were the bits where I was most involved in, namely on the home/landing pages and also on the login page.

 ```Python
 @login_required